 Learning Languages is a Subconscious Process

-Language learning is essentially a subconscious process.
+Learning languages is essentially a subconscious process.
 I saw these words in a LinkedIn post from a group I belong to that includes language teachers.
 The topic of discussion was how grammar instruction and error correction don’t have as much impact on language learning success as is traditionally imagined.

 This is a concept that leading language acquisition expert Stephen Krashen has demonstrated through a lot of research, but is still challenged by many teachers.
-If teachers can’t be engaged in error correction and in teaching grammar, then what they are supposed to do?
+If teachers can’t be engaged in error correction and in teaching grammar, then what are they supposed to do?
 It is not surprising that there is resistance to this concept on the part of teachers, even though the research supports it.

 Enjoyable Engagement with the Language